IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_secret.html.markdown

 # ibm_sm_iam_credentials_secret

 Provides a read-only data source for an IAM credentials secret.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
-The data source can be defined by providing either the secret id or by secret name with secret group name.
+The data source can be defined by providing the secret ID or the secret and secret group names.

 ## Example Usage